 How to be prepared for an emergency?

-Our after-hours emergency care takes place at the Chatham-Kent clinic.
+Our after-hours emergency care takes place in either Windsor or London.
 Call your veterinary clinic to find out what arrangements are made for emergencies and be sure to know what number to call and which clinic to go to.
 Keep this emergency information easily available.

 The First Aid Companion for Dogs and Cats by Amy Shojai is one of the best books on first aid for dogs and cats.
 When an animal is sick or injured at home, chances are you won’t have instant access to either a veterinarian or medical supplies.
 This book explains what needs to be done, how to do it, and what household items to use.
 (For example, think “stretcher” for that ironing board and “body wrap” for the plastic wrap to keep injured skin in place.)